CDCgov/lib-cloud-proxy-go/README.md

 one folder to another within the same container.
 Since the credentials and cloud provider are the same in this case, only one proxy is needed.

+## CloudSecretsProxy Usage
+### Obtaining a Proxy instance
+All interactions with secret stores are done through the `CloudSecretsProxy`.
+To obtain an instance of `CloudSecretsProxy`, you call the `CloudSecretsProxyFactory()` method and pass in two parameters:
+1. a `ProxyAuthHandler`that contains the authentication information needed to connect to the specific cloud provider you are targeting, and
+2. a pointer to `CloudSecretsCacheOptions` that configures the proxy's local cache.

+### Secrets caching
+To save time and round-trips, once a secret has been pulled from the cloud, the `CloudSecretsProxy` stores it in a local cache in case it is needed again.
+Each proxy instance maintains its own cache, which is initialized when the proxy is created via the factory method.
+To that end, the `CloudSecretsCacheOptions` has two important settings:
+1. **MaxEntries**: the maximum number of secrets to keep in the cache at one time.
+When adding a secret to the cache would cause the maximum entries to be exceeded, the oldest member of the cache is evicted to make room for the new secret.
+2. **TTL**: the "time to live" for entries in the cache.
+When a secret is requested and it has been in the cache beyond the configured TTL duration, its value will be pulled from the cloud instead of the cache and the cache will be refreshed with the new value.

+### Proxy methods
+The `CloudSecretsProxy` offers these two methods for obtaining a secret:
+- GetSecret
+- GetBinarySecret

+When the proxy is targeting Azure Key Vault, use `GetSecret` to retrieve the decoded secret value as a string.
+Key Vault does not support storing binary objects as secrets at this time, so calling `GetBinarySecret` on a `CloudSecretsProxy` targeting Azure will return the secret string value as an array of bytes.

+When the proxy is targeting AWS Secrets Manager, `GetSecret` will return all key/value pairs stored under that secret's name as a JSON string.
+If the secret is stored as binary instead of one or more key/value pairs, you must call `GetBinarySecret` to get the secret value.

 ## Related documents